Braves' Sean Rodriguez: Ready to join roster

 Rodriguez (shoulder) is expected to be activated from the DL prior to Monday's game against the Cubs, David O'Brien of The Atlanta Journal-Constitution reports.

-The veteran utility player signed with Atlanta in the offseason but has yet to make his Braves debut after a car accident in February.
-Rodriguez posted a career-best .859 OPS last season with Pittsburgh but likely won't see much playing time off the bench barring a trade or injury to a starter.
+The veteran utility player signed with Atlanta in the offseason, but he's yet to make his Braves debut after a car accident in February.
+Although Rodriguez posted a career-best .859 OPS last season with Pittsburgh, he likely won't see much playing time unless there happens to be a trade of or injury to a starter.

 More News